What are Facts and Dimensions

 Types of Dimensions

 c.
-Junk Dimensions: These dimensions reduce data storage and organization by combining several low-cardinality features (such as yes/no flags like "IsPromotional" or "IsDiscounted") into a single dimension table.
+Junk Dimensions: These factors reduce data storage and simplification by combining a series of low cardinality features (e.g. yes/no flags like "IsPromotional" or "IsDiscounted") into one dimension.

 Hierarchies in Dimensions